- Laws & Regulations

 Program 5: Life Management Development through Behavior and Social Skills

-Program 5 provides services for both male and female individuals 18 years of age or older who may be either ambulatory or non-ambulatory and whose functional level of developmental disability ranges from profound to mild.
-Individuals require services and supports to cope more effectively in managing the stress of everyday life and develop social awareness, responsibility and self-control.
+Program 5 provides services for both male and female individuals 18 years of age or older who may be either ambulatory or non-ambulatory and whose functional level of intellectual disability ranges from profound to mild.
+Individuals require services and supports to cope more effectively in managing the stress of everyday life and develop social awareness, a sense of responsibility and self-control.
 Services focus on modifying challenging behaviors by responding to the function or purpose of the behavior with positive approaches via reinforcement, teaching replacement behavior, teaching techniques for self-control or other interventions as needed.
 Training is provided in activities of daily living, communication, socialization, leisure, vocational, work skills, money management, health care and education.
 Clients possess various levels of basic self-care and communication skills and the ability to participate in group activities.

 Program 7: Behavioral, Emotional and Social-Sexual Treatment (Secure Treatment Program)

 Program 7 serves individuals in a secure environment who require a highly structured treatment setting.
-Services are provided for both male and female individuals 18 years of age or older and whose functional level of developmental disability ranges from moderate to borderline.
+Services are provided for both male and female individuals 18 years of age or older and whose functional level of intellectual disability ranges from moderate to borderline.
 These individuals have multiple maladaptive behaviors including sexual and/or other criminal offenses, assaults, self-abuse, property destruction, drug abuse and other socially undesirable and antisocial behaviors.
 The focus of treatment includes restoring individuals to competency based on their admittance to PDC under a Penal Code commitment of 1370.1 for competency training.
 Services provided include work/life skills, substance abuse training, coping skills, relaxation therapy, individual and group therapy, sex offender relapse training, court competency training, as well as specialized educational and vocational opportunities.

 Program 8: Social and Life Skills Development for Community Living (Secure Treatment Program)